techslateramu/allinone/terraform/day1/README.md

 ## What is Resource Group?

-- A resource group is a logical container used in cloud computing environments to organize and manage related resources.
-It is a fundamental concept in cloud platforms such as Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).
-The purpose of a resource group is to simplify the management and organization of resources that belong to a specific application, project, or workload.
+- An Azure Resource Group is a logical container for resources deployed on the Microsoft Azure cloud platform.
+It acts as a way to manage and organize related Azure resources.
+Resources within a resource group can include virtual machines, storage accounts, virtual networks, web apps, databases, and more.

 ## What is Storage Account?

-- A storage account is a fundamental construct in cloud computing platforms like Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).
-It serves as a logical container for storing and managing various types of data, including blobs, files, queues, tables, and disks.
-Each cloud provider may have slight variations in the types of storage services offered, but the concept of a storage account remains consistent.
+- An Azure Storage account is a Microsoft Azure service that provides highly scalable and secure cloud storage for various types of data.
+It serves as a central place to store and manage different types of data such as blobs, files, queues, tables, and disks.
+Azure Storage is a fundamental building block for many cloud-based applications and services.

 ## What is variables.tf file?